 Commercial washers and dryers tend to be more efficient than domestic versions, so taking your bundle to the neighborhood laundromat may use less energy.
 If you drop your laundry off (or have it picked up) for service, ask the cleaner to use green detergents.
 Some laundromats, such as one in Chicago that is using solar power for hot water, are even embracing alternative energy.

 Conventional dry cleaning is a decidedly un-green process; most businesses use the chemical perchloroethylene (also called "perc"), which research studies have shown may be dangerous to our health.
 Exposure to this chemical has been linked to increased risks of bladder, esophageal, and cervical cancer; eye, nose, throat and skin irritation; and reduced fertility; among other effects.
 Yikes!

 For those items that must be professionally treated, don't sweat it.
-Reducing your exposure--not eliminating it--is a fine goal.
-Plus, greener dry cleaners are also on the horizon.
-Some businesses now use liquid carbon dioxide instead of perc; use the EPA's list of CO2 cleaners (pdf) to find out if there's one near you.
+Reducing your exposure – rather than eliminating it altogether – is a fine goal.
+Plus, greener dry cleaners are on the horizon.
+Some businesses now use liquid carbon dioxide instead of perc.
 Wet cleaning is another professional alternative that uses water, along with computer-controlled washers and dryers, specialized detergents that are milder than home laundry products, and professional pressing and finishing equipment.